egendata/docs/content/egendata-core/data/messages.md

 type | AUTHENTICATION_REQUEST
 iss | The service's host URL
 aud | egendata://account
-type | Defines the type of the message sent. sid | The (browser) session id that this message was sent during. eventsURI | The URI that the service expects the responses to the messages to be received.
+sid | The (browser) session id that this message was sent during. eventsURI | The URI that the service expects the responses to the messages to be received.